aylinozturk93/Supply-Chain-KPI-Dashboard/README.md

 ---

-# Database Design
+# 🗄️ Database Design

-The database was designed using a normalized relational model including:
+The relational database was designed using **ERwin Data Modeler** and implemented in **MySQL** through Forward Engineering.

+The data model includes the following entities:

 - Product
 - Warehouse